InformaticsMatters/squonk/openshift/ansible/README.md

     and you have run `source setenv.sh` using it.

-If using NFS, it is correctly configured with appropriate disk provisioning ready for each PV that expects a volume.
+If using NFS, it is correctly configured with appropriate disk provisioning ready for each PV that expects a volume - the Ansible playbooks do not setup NFS.